 The prefix Xen- means foreigner or stranger, and the suffix -Ne means ‘not.’
-We are all strangers to our own essence until we delve into the mirror.
+We are strangers to ourselves until we face the mirror and meet the eyes of humanity.

 Art was Erica’s first language: a mirror reflecting her soul.
 Breaking herself open onto an empty canvas, Erica bleeds her heart and unleashes her passion.
 Her life mission is to master the skills that enable her to lose herself entirely in the creative process.
 “I am a vessel through which passion emerges.”
 She hopes to express something so primal that it’s universal, so that her art may be a mirror in which others see themselves.